Beer represents 75% of the total amount of alcohol consumption (by volume) in China.

 This market has grown significantly due to the drinkers’ shift from macro/mass-consumed beers to more premium and craft flavors.
 Craft beers’ rise in popularity is mainly attributed to the millennials and the growing middle class in China.
 They are usually consumed either with Western-style meals or as stand-alone beverages.

 These beers are quite expensive compared to the other two segments, but have quite a loyal following.
 Currently, there are few options in the market.
 Most of the available ones are acquired and distributed by Anheuser-Busch InBev, the world’s largest beer producer.
-Cities like Beijing, Shenzhen, Guangzhou and Shanghai are also home to a number of local foreign-owned and Chinese-owned micro-breweries.
+Cities like Beijing, Shenzhen, Guangzhou and Shanghai are home to a number of local foreign-owned and Chinese-owned micro-breweries.

 Marketing Strategies for Breweries